hippyhippohops/Student-Formula-Report/README.md

 # Student-Formula-Report

 This repository contains the findings and the code I developed to perform statistical analysis and study the vehicular dynamics on the Bengal 2023.
-Here are the following scripts and their descriptions:
+Here are the following scripts and their descriptions.
+The work here is done based on Jorge Segers - Analysis Techniques for Race Car Data Acquistion.

 ## Cornering Sequence Script